robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 _[Pupil gives correct response]_

-_Yeah, there are three, aren't there?
+_Yeah, there are three, aren’t there?
 And what are the three roles, Tom._

 _[Pupil gives correct response] Great, thank you Tom, very clear._